13.3.4 Master of Information System Security Management

-- Students must successfully complete 48 course credits in the program, in addition to 9 research or capstone credits.
+- Students must successfully complete 24 course credits in the program, in addition to 9 research or capstone credits.

 - Students must maintain a minimum grade point average of 3.0 with no course grade less than “C+”.
-Students who do not maintain satisfactory standing may be placed on academic probation, required to withdraw from the program, or asked to retake the course.
+Students who do not maintain satisfactory standing may be placed on academic probation, or required to withdraw from the program.

 D. Program Requirements